lvainio/executable-tutorial-dd2482/gosec/step3/step3.md

 With all SAST tools there is the issue of false positives.
 A false positive is a reported vulnerability that does not actually pose a security risk.

+TODO: show example of running gosec that finds a false positive.

+TODO: insert nosec things in the code.

+TODO: run gosec again to show that it no longer reports the false positive.

+> Press *NEXT* when you are ready to continue